 When Blondie and Angel Eyes are traveling to the cemetery, Blondie shoots a skulker, then counts the number of people that will be traveling together.
 He says, "Six.
 A perfect number."
 In mathematics, a number is perfect if the sum of its factors (excluding itself) equals itself.
 Six is a perfect number because 1, 2, and 3 are factors and 1 + 2 + 3 = 6.
 (The next perfect number is 28.)

 Though no specific year or date is stated in the movie, at least part of it takes place during the New Mexico Campaign of 1862.
-This is confirmed when both the hotel-keeper and Tuco mentions the retreating Confederate General Sibley (the historical Henry H. Sibley) and the advancing Union Colonel Canby (another historical person, Edward Canby).
-This is consistent with the campaign that took place between February-April 1862 in the Union Territory of New Mexico and the Confederate State of Texas.
+This is confirmed when both the hotel-keeper and Tuco mentions the retreating Confederate Gen. Sibley (real-life Henry H. Sibley) and the advancing Union Col. Canby (another real-life Edward Canby).
+This is consistent with the campaign that took place between February-April 1862 in the Union territory of New Mexico and the Confederate state of Texas.

 Tuco tells his brother Father Pablo Ramirez (played by Luigi Pistilli) "Where we came from, if one did not want to die of poverty, one became a priest or a bandit!".
 Ironically, in For a Few Dollars More (1965), Pistilli played a bandit, so in a sense, he's been both a priest and a bandit at the same time.

 The mud-strewn town where Blondie brings Tuco for his first hanging is the same town from Sergio Corbucci's Django (1966), filming for which had taken place earlier that year.
 The set, built at the Elios Film Studios in Rome, had not been cleaned between its use in the two films.

 The train features an armored car with a mortar-type cannon.
 These were actually mounted on trains during the Civil War, especially where railroads had to operate near places where there was heavy fighting.